 M.A., University of Nebraska-Lincoln

 email@example.com | 800-345-4973 x6373

 Tammy Holleman joined the Barton College athletic training staff in 2011 as a Certified Athletic Trainer.
-She is an Approved Clinical Instructor within the Athletic Training Education Program (ATEP) and an assistant professor within the School of Nursing.
-She also works with the women’s soccer and women’s fast pitch softball teams.
+She is the Athletic Training Program Director and an assistant professor within the School of Nursing.

 Holleman is a native of Duplin County, North Carolina.
 She attended Western Carolina University, earning both a Bachelor of Science in athletic training and a Bachelor of Science in criminal justice while playing soccer for the Catamounts.
 She then attended the University of Nebraska-Lincoln, where she earned a Master of Arts in education administration while working as a graduate assistant athletic trainer with women’s basketball, men’s and women’s cross country, and men’s and women’s track and field.
 Holleman held a joint position with Meredith College as an athletic trainer and with Raleigh Orthopaedic Clinic as a physical therapy aide/Certified Athletic Trainer prior to joining the Barton College faculty.

-Holleman resides in Knightdale with her husband, Ryan, and her dogs, Ellie Mae and Leila.
+Holleman resides in Knightdale with her husband, Ryan; daughter, Karli Rae; and her two dogs, Ellie Mae and Leila.
 They enjoy spending time outdoors and in the mountains, and watching and participating in athletics.